dandln/TheEpicAudioStreamer/README.md

     2. Enter or paste the bot token of the application you created
     3. A list of audio output devices on your system will be displayed.
 You can select one to automatically use in this configuration.
 If you skip this step, you will be asked to select an audio device on each startup. *It is recommended to use a virtual audio device solution like [VB-Cable](https://vb-audio.com/Cable/) for this.*
     4. You can enter or paste the ID of a voice channel on your server that the bot automatically connects and streams audio to on startup.
 If left blank, you will need to manually connect the bot to a voice channel (see ["Discord Slash Commands"](#user-content-discord-slash-commands)).
 To retrieve a channel ID, make sure Developer Mode is enabled in User Settings -> Advanced, then right-click on the voice channel of your choice and click "Copy ID".
-    5. You can optionally enter a comma-separated list of Discord users in the format `<username>#<discriminator>` that will be able to issue Slash Commands to the bot
+    5. You can optionally enter a comma-separated list of Discord usernames that will be able to issue Slash Commands to the bot
     6. You can optionally enter a comma-separated list of user roles.
-Users with those roles will be able to issue Slash Commands to the bot
+Users with these roles will be able to issue Slash Commands to the bot
     7. If your configuration is valid, TEASConsole will prompt you to enter a file name or path where your configuration will be saved.
 Note that by default, TEASConsole will look for a file called `botconfig.txt` upon startup, so it is recommended to leave the file name as it is unless you intend to use multiple configurations.
 See ["Command Line Usage"](#user-content-command-line-usage) for more information.
 5. TEASConsole will now connect to your bot and is ready to receive commands in the text channels of your server as long as the application window is open or until you terminate the process in the command prompt.